 There are two ways to determine if your drinking water is treated with chloramine.
 Public water systems are required to publish a Consumer Confidence Report that will indicate the drinking water disinfection that is in use.
 A more reliable option is to obtain a water test.
 Our test will reveal the levels of chlorine, chloramine, and other chemicals and impurities that are currently in your tap water.

 Life is better with clean, clear, and healthy water from Atlantic Coast Water Clinic.
-We have water filtration and purification systems that remove chloramine in water in Southeast Florida, including Jenson Beach, Lakewood Park, Indiantown, Hobe Sound, Ft.
+We have water filtration and purification systems that remove chloramine in water in Southeast Florida, including Jensen Beach, Lakewood Park, Indiantown, Hobe Sound, Ft.
 Pierce, and communities throughout Indian River, St. Lucie, and Martin Counties.
 Contact a professional, trained water specialist today!

 Get a Free Analysis & Quote from Atlantic Coast Water Clinic for any of our solutions.
 Call (772) 283-4767 or use our online form at the top of the page.